BatoolMM/exonR/README.md

 # exonR

-exonR is an R package for generating beautiful and customizable plots for the exons and interons of any gene.
+exonR is an R package for generating beautiful and customizable plots for the exons and introns of any gene.

 If you find any bugs, have any feature requests or feedback, please submit an issue.